Exporting data¶

 create

-- creates new itemsupdate
+- creates new items.update

-If you do not provide the --mode
+If you don't provide the --mode

 option, the command asks you to select the mode.